-Accidental Deaths: In calendar year 2008 the percent of deaths resulting from accidents in the CT DDS system (1%) did not make the top 10 leading causes of death and once again was lower than the number of accidental deaths reported in the 2006 CT population (4.3%) and US population (4.8%)
+Accidental Deaths: In calendar year 2009 the percent of deaths resulting from accidents in the CT DDS system (1%) did not make the top 10 leading causes of death and once again was lower than the number of accidental deaths reported in the 2007 CT population (4.6%) and US population (4.8%)

 Caution: While comparison of CT DDS mortality data with benchmarks from the general population (state and national) are of interest, they are not very practical for direct comparison purposes due to differences in population characteristics, adjusted age and statistical methods etc. For example the special health concerns (co-morbidities) inherent in people with intellectual disabilities are related to a greater mortality rate.
-For example greater than 25% of the individuals who died in the CT DDS service system during FY 2008 had a diagnosis of cerebral palsy at the time of their death compared to less than 1% in the general population.
 Also, many individuals in the CT DDS system had a diagnosis of dysphagia and or gastroesophogeal reflux disease at the time of their death.
-Both of which have been linked to aspiration pneumonia, respiratory failure, sepsis and death in the ID/MR population.6,31,44,45,47,49,50
+Both of which have been linked to aspiration pneumonia, respiratory failure, sepsis and death in the ID/MR population.6,31,45,47,49,50

-Seasonal variations in mortality require consistency when conducting comparative analysis and, therefore, the previous data regarding leading causes of death is based on the calendar year 2008.
-Leading cause of death data for the calendar year will allow benchmark data from CT DDS to be consistent with Connecticut and national mortality benchmarks developed for the general population (2006) calendar year.
+Seasonal variations in mortality require consistency when conducting comparative analysis and, therefore, the previous data regarding leading causes of death is based on the calendar year 2009.
+Leading cause of death data for the calendar year will allow benchmark data from CT DDS to be consistent with Connecticut and national mortality benchmarks developed for the general population (2007) calendar year.